indutny/blog.ng/src/e.uv-link-t.md

 ```

 In the most of the cases a first link should be an `uv_link_source_t`.
 It
-consumes an instance of `uv_stream_t`, and will propagate reads and writes from
+consumes an instance of `uv_stream_t`, and propagates reads and writes from
 the whole chain of links connected to it.

 ```c